Marcus0104/JPM-Financial-Analysis/README.md

 Data is key when analysing and understanding financial trends especially in today's volatile and multifaceted market.
 There is greater emphasis placed on data-driven models especially when forecasting stock/asset-class price movements.

 For example, if one were to predict 10 years worth of price movement (%), one would need to obtain at least 10 years worth of past historical data to train a Machine Learning Model well enough to predict the values well enough.
 By well enough it means not going too far off from the the actual values, as compromising on this very fact would cost alot in companies.
+We also realise that the dataset

 ### An Aspiring Data Scientist's Approach